dtduff94/Stock-Tracing-and-Predicting/README.md

 # Yahoo-Finance-to-mySQL-database-and-pandas-dataframe-analysis-of-stocks
-yf_rubi_scraper.py  --- Use yfinance module to create SQL database of stock prices duff.py --- use pandas df to do lower latency calculations such as calculating MAs to create buy and sell signals (PARTIALLY ERRONEOUS in creating a final profit based on portfolio API but MAs are calculated correctly and singals based off those values in the dataframe are correct.)
+SQL scraper  --- Use yfinance module to create SQL database of stock prices from 1962 and on Pandas --- use pandas df to do lower latency calculations such as calculating MAs, MACD, bollinger bands to create buy and sell signals, Portfolio API created but not yet implemented.